Big Creek National Wildlife Area

 Description

-Big Creek NWA is on the north shore of Lake Erie, 3 kilometers (km) southwest of Port Rowan, Ontario.
-The NWA is at the base of the Long Point peninsula.
-It is home to a wealth of wildlife, including:
+Big Creek NWA is located on the north shore of Lake Erie, three kilometres southwest of Port Rowan, Ontario.
+The NWA lies at the base of the Long Point Peninsula.
+It is home to a rich diversity of wildlife, including:

 - birds